Afrofuturism: 21st century

-Contemporary Afrofuturism has been noted to be concerned with metaphysical areas such as "cosmogony, cosmology, and speculative philosophy."
+Contemporary Afrofuturism often explores metaphysical areas such as "cosmogony, cosmology, and speculative philosophy".
 A new generation of recording artists has embraced Afrofuturism through their music and fashion, including Solange Knowles, Rihanna, and Beyoncé.
 Other artists such as Erykah Badu, Missy Elliott and Janelle Monáe have expanded on these themes incorporating the use of cyborg and metallic visuals into their style.

-Other 21st century musicians who have been characterized as Afrofuturist include singer FKA Twigs, musical duo Ibeyi, DJ/producer Ras G, and musician and filmmaker Flying Lotus.
+Other 21st century musicians who have been characterized as Afrofuturist include singer FKA Twigs, musical duo Ibeyi, musical artist Spoek Mathambo, DJ/producer Ras G, and musician and filmmaker Flying Lotus.

-Janelle Monáe has made a conscious effort to restore Afrofuturist themes to the forefront of urban contemporary music.
+Janelle Monáe's work emphasizes Afofuturist themes in urban contemporary music.
 Her notable works include the music videos "Prime Time" and "Many Moons", which explore the realms of slavery and freedom through the world of cyborgs and the fashion industry.
 She is credited with proliferating Afrofuturist funk into a new neo-Afrofuturism by use of her Metropolis-inspired alter-ego, Cindi Mayweather, who incites a rebellion against the Great Divide, a secret society, in order to liberate citizens who have fallen under their oppression.
 This ArchAndroid role reflects earlier Afrofuturistic figures Sun Ra and George Clinton, who created their own visuals as extraterrestrial beings rescuing African-Americans from the oppressive natures of Earth.
 Other influences include Blade Runner and Star Wars.
+Additionally, Monáe expanded contemporary Afrofuturist explorations to literary media.
+In 2022, Monáe released a companion to her 2018 album, Dirty Computer, called The Memory Librarian: And Other Stories of Dirty Computer.

+Janelle Monáe uses technology to shed light on current social and political issues which is a key factor of Afrofuturism.
+This is evident in The Memory Librarian: and Other Stories by Dirty Computer.
+The first example of technology being used as a warning of what is to come if we do not proceed with caution and change our current socio-political climate, as well as a symbol for future and current ways of oppression.
+In this story, technology is used to wipe memories.
+Hence, its victims are reborn without knowing their past selves, only what they have been conditioned to believe according to the "Standards".
+Those who are in minority groups, such as BIPOC and the LGBTQ+, are seen as "Dirty" and must be wiped clean.
+Monáe expands on this on page fourteen when Seshet goes out with Alethia, "With New Dawn, any gender nonconformity is enough to get you a deviant code appended to your number-dirty computer, recommended for urgent cleaning- and she doesn't want to flag anyone tonight".
+The "urgent cleaning" that Seshet contemplates is wiping out one's memory.
+This is shown visually in her short film Dirty Computer.
+Monáe highlights how oppressors can easily use technology to control the oppressed.